In a Hurry?

-Now with the stained area drying up again, you'll need to dig into the cleaning products and see what you have available.
-The best thing to use in this situation is white vinegar, followed loosely by salt or baking soda and other stain remover products.
+Now with the stained area drying up again, you’ll need to dig into the cleaning products and see what cleaning solutions you have available.
+The best thing to use in this situation is white vinegar, followed loosely by salt, baking soda, club soda, dish soap, and other carpet stain removal products.

 Using White Vinegar to Clean

-For this guide, we'll be using vinegar to get rid of those nasty stains.
-Once you've finished the blotting above, you'll want to mix 2 cups of warm water (remember, not hot!) with a splash of dishwashing liquid and a tablespoon of white vinegar.
-Other vinegars, like brown or balsamic, will only stain the carpet fibers further.
+For this guide, we’ll be using vinegar to get rid of those nasty stains.
+Once you’ve finished the blotting above, you’ll want to mix 2 cups of warm water (remember, not hot!) with a splash of dishwashing liquid and a tablespoon of white vinegar.
+Other vinegar, like brown or balsamic, will only stain the carpet fibres further.

 Be sure to grab a fresh white cloth and dampen it with the mixture you have created.
 Once done, dab the stain with the cloth while ensuring you don’t apply too much pressure to rub stains further into the carpet.

-For best results, alternate between the dampened cloth and another dry towel or clean cloth to continue to blot the wine away with help of the vinegar.
+For best results, alternate between the dampened cloth and another dry cloth or clean towel to continue to blot the wine away with the help of the vinegar.

 Should there be any more stains remaining the next day, repeat the process above for the best results.
 If the stains still persist, consider hiring a professional carpet cleaner or cleaning company, as there may be too much excess wine for an easy DIY red wine stain removal!